turnitin-ai-poc/test-devin-lambda/README.md

 1. `mvn clean package` to build the Maven multi-module project
 2. `sam deploy` to deploy to DEV001
-3. `sam local start-api` will run the code locally
+3. `sam local start-api` will run the code lcally

 To "un-deploy" a stack from the AWS dev environment, run `aws cloudformation delete-stack --stack-name <stackname>`